March 13th, Year P-132.

 I jolted in my bed.

-Leaning against the door on the right wall was the stranger.
+Leaning against the door on the right wall was the man in white.
 Again.

 He was wearing the same outfit as always, arms crossed over his chest as he relaxed against the only exit to the room and turned to face me, grinning widely in the dark.